 Year in jail for handyman fraud artist

-A man who committed a string of handyman scams across Greater Victoria will spend another year behind bars, and has been ordered to repay his victims.
+A man who committed a string of handyman scams across Greater Victoria will spend another year behind bars.

-Today in Victoria provincial court, judge Robert Higginbotham sentenced Glen French to 12 months for each of the 10 counts of fraud under $5,000, to be served concurrently.
-That's added to his three months in jail already served, due to his bail being revoked when he fled to Ontario.
+On Thursday in Victoria provincial court, judge Robert Higinbotham sentenced Glen French to 12 months for each of the 10 counts of fraud under $5,000, to be served concurrently.
+That’s added to his three months in jail already served, due to his bail being revoked when he fled to Ontario.

-Striking a curious image as a 62-year-old with tattoos crawling around his shaved head, French sat quietly through the proceedings and said nothing.
+Striking a curious image as a 62-year-old with tattoos crawling around his bald head, French sat quietly through the proceedings and said nothing.
 None of the victims attended court.

-Crown prosecutor Jocelyn Byrne described French, a Sooke resident, as a habitual con artist and liar, who entered into professional looking contracts with his victims for minor home handyman jobs, collected some money upfront, and either didn’t complete the work or start the job.
+Crown prosecutor Jocelyn Byrne described French, a Sooke resident, as a habitual con artist and liar, who entered into professional looking contracts with his victims for home handyman jobs, collected some money up-front, and either didn’t complete the work or ever start the job.